 If you’ve never had this bright orange cocktail, you’re not alone.
 I didn’t know what they were until I studied abroad in Florence and saw them everywhere.
 You can find these aperol spritzes all over Italy, and they’ve slowly started to make their way into the United States, becoming a refreshing summer rooftop staple.

 They only have 3 simple ingredients: Aperol, champagne or prosecco, and soda water.

 So.
 What is Aperol?

 Aperol is vibrant orange Italian liqueur or aperitif.
-It’s rich, a little bitter and yet also sweet and a little fruity.
-I truly don’t know how to describe it. but it is delicious.
+It’s rich, a little bitter, a bit fruity and slightly sweet.
+I truly don’t know how to describe it.
+But it is delicious.
 If you’d had Campari (another Italian liqueur), think of it as a slightly less alcoholic and less bitter version of Campari!
-You can find Aperol in most liquor stores, online, or in Italy (lol).
+You can find Aperol in most liquor stores, online, or in Italy (duh).
 I actually bought a bottle at Target the other day, so no excuses to not make this summer cocktail.

 You might have read this opinionated New York Times article on why Aperol Spritzes (what is the plural of spritz?
 Is that correct?
 Someone please help me) aren’t that good.
 So, you can consider this my defense.

 And I admit, I have had my fair share of poorly made Aperol Spritzes, but I don’t think that’s to blame on the drink–it’s the bartender.
 The three complaints heard the most are that the spritz is watered down or tastes diluted from melted ice cubes or too much soda water, or that it just tastes like bad prosecco.